xcore/sc_usb_device/app_hid_mouse_demo/README.rst

 =========================

 :scope: General Use
-:description: An example HID class device - a mouse application.
+:description: An example High Speed USB 2.0 HID Class Device; a mouse application.
 :keywords: usb, mouse, hid, device

-An example of a USB HID class device.
-This is an example of a simple USB mouse without any buttons.
+This is a demonstration application of a High Speed USB 2.0 HID Class Device using the xCORE-USB Device Library.
+It is an implementation of a USB mouse with no buttons.